Friendly experts you can trust

 Meet the team

-Raymond McGarty, Owner, Clinical Supervisor, has been in the behavioral health field for many years.
+Raymond McGarty, MS MLADC LCS BCN, Owner, has been in the behavioral health field for many years.
 His primary area of expertise has been addictive disorders and trauma.
 He has run many treatment programs throughout the United States, including serving as the Clinical Administrator of the Betty Ford Center.
 He has presented training workshops, and been on the faculty of a number of addiction institutes, as well as the International Society for Neurofeedback and Research (ISNR).
 He has extensive clinical training in a number of clinical modalities, including Emotion Focused psychotherapy, Eye Movement Desensitization and Reprocessing (EMDR), Somatosensory Psychotherapy, Cognitive Behavioral Therapy, Twelve Step Facilitation, clinical hypnosis, and neurofeedback.

 Jacqueline Melendy, Director of Neurofeedback Services holds a B.S. in Neuroscience & Behavior from University of New Hampshire with a focus on pharmacology and has been involved in neuroscience research since 2014.
 She also has a special interest in dietary impacts on mood disorders and believes in a holistic approach to wellness.